yigitpolat/Hyperledger-Fabric-for-Trusted-IoT/README.md

 ### 2. Create and Access IBM Cloud Kubernetes Cluster

-As Hyperledger Fabric is a network consist of several components, we use microservice architecture on IBM Cloud Kubernetes Service.
+As Hyperledger Fabric is a network consists of several components, we use microservice architecture on IBM Cloud Kubernetes Service.

 #### 2.1.
 Create a Kubernetes Cluster on IBM Cloud